VYSTTECH/Management/README.md

 Each person will presents a topic of what they have learnt.
 30 minutes for a presentation and Q&A

-## Proposed content:
+## January 31st
-Khon: chatbox \
+Khon: Tourism information AI conversation \
-Tran Thanh: intro to machine learning \
+Tran Thanh: Project Template + Python Template \
-Bui Thanh: \
+Bui Thanh: A method of evaluation of keyword extraction model \
 Tai: \
 Huy: \
-Khoa:
+Khoa: Experiment on GaP buffer layer of solar system

+## Ferbuary 14th
+Khon: \
+Tran Thanh: \
+Khon: \